doguilmak/Efficient-YOLO-RS-Airplane-Detection/README.md

 <img src="https://github.com/RSandAI/Efficient-YOLO-RS-Airplane-Detection/blob/main/assets/image.png" height=450 width=1280 alt=""/>

 <br>

-This repository includes weights and evaluation metrics for a range of YOLO architectures trained on high-resolution satellite imagery for airplane detection, utilizing both the HRPlanes and CORS-ADD datasets.
-The analysis explores both direct training and transfer learning techniques across various YOLO architectures.
-Models include YOLOv8 and YOLOv9 with training done via Ultralytics, respectively.
-Below are detailed metrics and download links for each model.
-Additionally, you can explore our models and work on [Hugging Face 🤗](https://huggingface.co/iturslab/Efficient-YOLO-RS-Airplane-Detection).
+This repository provides weights and evaluation metrics for YOLO models trained on high-resolution satellite imagery for airplane detection using the HRPlanes and CORS-ADD datasets.
+The analysis covers both direct training and transfer learning with YOLOv8 and YOLOv9 architectures via Ultralytics.
+Detailed metrics and download links for each model are provided.
+You can also explore our models on [Hugging Face 🤗](https://huggingface.co/iturslab/Efficient-YOLO-RS-Airplane-Detection).

 ## Updates